 There are a number of reasons why it can be difficult to catch and maintain a healthy traditional sourdough starter.

 Sometimes starters take too long to become active or never become very vigorous.
 They can grow mold or turn pink (that has happened to me).
 Or starters can look healthy and bubbly but have a bad flavor.

 Here are a few of the main reasons why sourdough starters can be tricky:

-- Regional variations in wild yeast: There’s a reason why we think of San Francisco sourdough and not Dallas sourdough… some regions just have better tasting wild yeasts.
-Even if you buy a San Francisco sourdough starter online, it will quickly get taken over by the local varieties of yeast.
+- Regional variations in wild yeast: There’s a reason why we think of San Francisco sourdough and not Dallas sourdough… some regions just have better-tasting wild yeasts.
+However, even if you buy a San Francisco sourdough starter online, it will quickly get taken over by the local varieties of yeast.

-- Poor air quality: If you live in a heavily polluted city, or have problems with mold in your building, then you may have trouble maintaining a healthy sourdough starter.
+- Poor air quality: If you live in a heavily polluted city, or have problems with mold in your home, then you may have trouble maintaining a healthy sourdough starter.

 - Type of flour: Certain flours, like buckwheat, naturally have symbiotic yeast.
-They are great at catching sourdough starters.
-However, other flours like rye, barley and rice are difficult to maintain as sourdough starters.
+They are great at catching sourdough culture.
+However, other flours like rye, barley, and rice are more difficult to catch and maintain.
 It isn’t impossible, as my husband regularly keeps a rye starter, however, his rye starter is never as vigorous as my buckwheat starter.

 An Easy Sourdough Starter

-If you are struggling to keep a healthy sourdough starter, or if you don’t want to wait for 5-7 days to develop a health starter here is an alternative way to kick-start your sourdough.
-Start your sourdough with a culture that already contains active bacteria and yeast.
+If you are struggling to keep a healthy sourdough starter, or if you don’t want to wait for 5-7 days to develop a healthy starter there is an alternative way to kick-start your sourdough.

 Get a jump on your sourdough bread with kombucha, milk kefir, water kefir, or jun.
 Using a yeast-based culture will result in a vigorous starter in just 24 hours.
 Perfect for anyone struggling to make traditional sourdough bread.